 You can be under investigation for any number of crimes.
 Personally speaking, the most common investigations I handle are hit and run (leaving the scene of an accident), public assistance fraud, sex crimes, and theft-related crimes.
 Violent crimes and domestic violence crimes can also be the subject of investigations rather than direct and immediate arrests.

-If you are under investigation by a South Florida law enforcement agency, call me.
+If you are under investigation by a Miami-Dade County law enforcement agency, call me.